AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 An SFU may begin forwarding packets belonging to a new Decode target beginning with a decodable Frame containing a Switch indication to that Decode target.

-An SFU may only forward certain Decode targets.
-Similarly, a sender may change which Decode targets that are currently being produced.
-In both cases, only some Decode targets may be available for decoding.
-This change MUST be signaled to the receiver by including the active_decode_targets_bitmask.
-This change SHOULD be signaled to the receiver in a reliable way.
+An SFU may change which Decode targets it forwards.
+Similarly, a sender may change the Decode targets that are currently being produced.
+In both cases, not all Decode targets may be available for decoding.
+Such changes SHOULD be signaled to the receiver using the active_decode_targets_bitmask and SHOULD be signaled to the receiver in a reliable way.

+When not all Decode targets are active, the active_decode_targets_bitmask MUST be sent in every packet where the template_dependency_structure_present_flag is equal to 1.

+**Note:** One way to achieve reliable delivery is to include the active_decode_targets_bitmask in every packet until a receiver report acknowledges a packet containing the latest active_decode_targets_bitmask.
+Alternately, for many video streams, reliable delivery may be achieved by including the active_decode_targets_bitmask on every chain in the first packet after a change in active decode targets.
+{:.alert .alert-info }

 Chains protecting no active decode targets MUST be ignored.

-**Note:** Chains protecting no active decode targets may contain any reference, including a reference to an RTP frame that was never produced.
-As such, there is a higher chance of using a predefined template.
+**Note:** To allow higher chance of using a predefined template, chains protecting no active decode targets may contain any reference, including a reference to an RTP frame that was never produced.
 {:.alert .alert-info }

 #### A.5 Examples